thealamu/bookfinder/README.md

 [![Build Status](https://travis-ci.com/thealamu/bookfinder.svg?branch=dev)](https://travis-ci.com/thealamu/bookfinder)

-BookFinder is a little web app that collects books from two APIs based on a search query.
+BookFinder is a little web api that collects books from Google Books and Goodreads based on a search query.

 ## Develop
 To deploy, obtain a key from [GoodReads](https://www.goodreads.com/api/keys) and export as *GREADS_KEY*